Gastroesophageal Reflux Disease (GERD)

 Data on the impact of this debilitating disease indicates that it often is not treated optimally.
 The result is that many people, from adolescents to senior citizens, continue to suffer pain and other symptoms so severe that the quality of their lives is significantly impaired.

-GERD is a chronic disease.
+Gastroesophageal Reflux Disease is a chronic disease.
 Treatment usually must be maintained on a long-term basis, even after symptoms have been brought under control.
 Issues of daily living, and compliance with long-term use of medication need to be addressed as well.
 This can be accomplished through follow-up, support, and education.

 Locke GR.
 “The epidemiology of functional gastrointestinal disorders in North America.”
 Gastroenterol Clin North Am 1996;25(1):1-19.